thotheod/thotheod.github.io/_posts/2023-10-17-appsvc-lza.markdown

 _Multitenant App Service LZA_

 ## Scenario 2: Line of Business application using internal App Service Environment v3
 This scenario covers how to run a web-app workload for line of business applications on Azure App Services Environment (ASEv3), in an internal configuration.
-The functionality is similar to the first scenario, with the difference that all the web apps are not exposed by any resource to the pulbic internet.
+The functionality is similar to the first scenario, with the difference that all the web apps are not exposed by any resource to the public internet.

 > This scenario is soon to be set obsolete.
 The Usage of ASEv3 (or multitenant app service plan) will be integrated in the first scenario, in the form of a feature flag.
 {: .prompt-warning  }